oussamasf/Task-Management/README.md

 The API implements role-based access control (RBAC) to control access to different endpoints.
 The available roles are:

 - `admin`: Full access to all endpoints.
-- `manager`: Access to manage projects and tasks.
+- `project_manager`: Access to manage his own project and tasks.
-- `basic`: Access to view projects and tasks.
+- `basic_user`: Access to view projects and tasks and update some tasks.

 To access restricted endpoints, make sure to include the appropriate role in the user's JWT payload or set the `Authorization` header with the appropriate role.